YC-backed Basement is a social network for close friends only

 Alongside the main feed, Basement also has a meme feed, letting users choose from the internet’s top trending memes to share to their friend group.

 Of course, Basement isn’t the first startup to try out the idea of a close-friends social network.
-Path was founded by Shawn Fanning and Dave Morin in 2010, giving users a photo-sharing and messaging platform that maxed out at 50 friends.
+Path was founded by Shawn Fanning, Dustin Mierau, and Dave Morin in 2010, giving users a photo-sharing and messaging platform that maxed out at 50 (and later 150) friends.

 The network grew in the face of competition from Facebook, and at peak had around 50 million users.
 In fact, Path was raising money at a valuation of $500 million and turned down a $100 million offer from Google in its early months.